compchem-cybertraining/Libra_Summer_School_2024/index.md

 means that we may limit the selection of applicants from the same research group or institution.

 The applicants will be selected based on the strength of their statement of purpose, as well as the adequate support of their supervisors and their level of fundamental preparation.
-The lack of training in specialized methods and software is not a problem.
-What is more important is how ready the applicant is to absorb new knowledge, how efficiently they can operate during the workshop, and how critical the use of the methods/tools covered in the workshop may be for your future research or career.
+It is important to realize that since the focus of this event in on Libra software, its use and development, the priority will be given to the past and current Libra users and developers, as well as to those having strong plans of using the code in their research in the near future.

 ### Successful applicants

-The successful applicants will be provided with stipends toward covering their logging, meal, and travel expenses.
+The successful applicants **will be provided with stipends toward covering their logging, meal, and travel expenses.**

 There is a limit on the travel expenses that we can reimburse, so any extra costs are up for the participants to cover.
 This is especially the case for any potential international participants.
+For international participants coming in person we may be able to cover only a fraction of your expenses.
+The Buffalo-area students are also eligible to apply, but will not be eligible for the stipends.

 ### Acknowledgement

-This workshop is made possible by the NSF-CSSI program.
+This workshop is made possible by the NSF OAC program, [Award 1931366](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1931366&HistoricalAwards=false).
 Thank you!

 {% include links.md %}